dburkhardt/viash_web/content/docs/reference_commands/run.md

 ### Preserve temporary files

-Here’s how you run a viash component using the [Docker platform](/docs/reference_config/platform-docker) and keep the temporary
+Here’s how you run a Viash component using the [Docker platform](/docs/reference_config/platform-docker) and keep the temporary
 files: